200 level of any World Language or passing all sections of STAMP test at Intermediate Low or above.

 All World language classes at 100 and 200 levels are sequential, which means that you need to take one following the other.
 Therefore, you should reserve sufficient time to meet the Multilingual Communication requirement.
 You might want to know that once you have met your University requirement for World languages, you are just 3 courses away from getting a World Language minor.
 So an early start in a World Language course gives you many opportunities and reduces potential stress before graduation.

 Please, be aware that if you choose to take classes at a community college or another university, they need to be approved by the Department of World Languages and Literatures prior to your enrollment.
-We do NOT accept on-line classes in World Languages from other institutions.

 Taking a New World Language: